tonyhallett/EnhancedFlowDocumentControls/README.md

 ## VerticalScrollbarVisibility

-When the `ViewingMode` is  `FlowDocumentReaderViewingMode.Scroll` a FlowDocumentScrollViewer is used but there is no means of setting its VerticalScrollBarVisibility.
+When the `ViewingMode` is  `FlowDocumentReaderViewingMode.Scroll` a FlowDocumentScrollViewer derivation is used but its Style property is explicitly set. and there is no means of setting its VerticalScrollBarVisibility.
 The `VerticalScrollBarVisibility` dependency property serves this purpose.

 ## Notes on key behaviour